parchuric/ai-research-advisor/README.md

    - **`PlannerAgent`**: Takes the original query, deconstructed sub-queries, and retrieved information to generate a structured `ResearchPlan`.
 This plan outlines steps and synthesis questions to guide the user.
    - **`SummarizerAgent`**: Processes the retrieved information to generate a concise `SummarizedOutput`, including a summary text and key bullet points.
    - **`FeedbackAgent`**: A simple agent (not part of the main research graph) that records user feedback (text and rating) about the research results into a log file (`user_feedback.log`).
+   - **`FeedbackAnalyzerAgent`**: Analyzes the stored feedback to provide insights like average ratings and qualitative summaries.

 ### 4. Agent-to-Agent (A2A) Communication
 In LangGraph, A2A communication is implicitly handled through the shared `ResearchGraphState`.